nikitavoloboev/alfred-ask-create-share/readme.md

 It has a simple structure of argument, followed by comma and then what website is going to be opened.

 ## Developing
 If you want to add features and things to the workflow.
-It is best to install [this Alfred CLI tool](https://godoc.org/github.com/jason0x43/go-alfred/alfred) by running:
+It is best to use [this Alfred CLI tool](https://godoc.org/github.com/jason0x43/go-alfred/alfred) which you can install by running:

 `go install github.com/jason0x43/go-alfred/alfred`

-And then running `alfred link` inside this repo you cloned.
+You can then run `alfred link` inside this repo you cloned.
 This will make a symbolic link of the [`workflow`](workflow) directory.

 You can then make your changes to the code and after run `alfred build` inside this repo to build the go binary to `workflow` directory.
 Which you can then use from inside Alfred script filters.